Kron4ek/Conty/README.md

 * A single executable - download (or create) and run, nothing else is required.
 And it's portable, you can put it anywhere (even on a usb stick).
 * Works on most Linux distros, even very old ones and even without glibc (such as Alpine or Void with musl).
 * Root rights are **not required**.
-* Compressed (with squashfs or dwarfs), so it takes much less disk space than uncompressed containers and provides faster file system access.
+* Compressed (with squashfs or dwarfs), so it takes much less disk space than uncompressed containers and provides faster filesystem access.
 * Contains many libraries and packages so it can run almost everything.
 And you don't need to install anything on your main (host) system. **You can even run 32-bit applications on pure 64-bit systems**.
 * Based on Arch Linux, contains latest software (including latest videodrivers).
 * Almost completely seamless experience.
 All applications that you run with Conty read and store their configs in your HOME directory as if you weren't using the container at all.